f33rx/somafm-cli/README.md

 Run `make` or `make help` to see all available targets and options.

 > __NOTE:__ Both `jq` and `mpv` are dependencies.
 With mise or Homebrew these are installed automatically.
-When compiling from source, you must ensure they are satisfied.
+When compiling from source, use `make deps` to install them, or ensure they are satisfied manually.

 ## Use
 ```console